SEU-NetSI/seu-netsi.github.io/_pages/home.md

 permalink: /
 ---

-We are a research lab at the [Southeast University](https://www.seu.edu.cn/).
+We are a research group at the [Southeast University](https://www.seu.edu.cn/).
 Our research interests are in the areas of multi-robot swarm, wireless communication, algorithm design and analysis.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >